garnettr/spotifyApp/README.md

 ## About App

-This app is built using the Spotify API, and uses your profiles data to display a custom profile using your listeining data.
+This app is built using Spotify open API, allowing the user to securely log in to their profile and view a custom dashboard.
-Sounds creepy...its not :)
-Once logged in you are able to view and play your **recently liked tracks**, **played artist** and you are able to **search for tracks and artist**.
+The information that will be displayed is your **recently liked tracks**, **played artist** and you includes a **search feature**.